jhpyle/docassemble/_docs/objects.md

 `inline_markdown` filter depending on how you want the results formatted.

+For more information about how
+`DALazyTemplate` objects work when embedded into DOCX files, see the section on [Inserting multi-line or formatted text into a single field in a DOCX file].

 <a name="DALazyTemplate.subject_as_html"></a><a
 name="DALazyTemplate.content_as_html"></a>If you write Python modules that generate [HTML], you may wish to use